 Nature Communications 8:15477 (May 2017)

 "Mechanisms" are motions in mechanical systems that cost exactly zero energy.
-Clever people over time have designed elaborate mechanisms, from James Watt's steam engine linkage to recent advances in folding sheets (origami).
+Clever people like James Watt have designed elaborate mechanisms that have changed the world.
 But physics does not sharply distinguish "exactly zero energy" vs nearly zero energy.
-We describe the expanded universe of folding motions in sheets opened up by giving up on "exactly zero energy".
-We describe what "typical" folding motions of each energy level look like.
+We go beyond "exactly zero energy" and describe the "typical" folding motions at each energy.

 Receptor libraries optimized for natural statistics